darkestb4light/spoof/README.md

 ========

 Demonstrate a PoC for dealing with raw sockets.
-The driver for this was to provide an interface for spoofing a source IPv4 address.
+The driver for this was to provide an interface for spoofing a source IPv4 address or hostname.

 This is a proof of concept and is not intended to:
 - Be free of bugs